A Dedicated Performer

 Sarah Carrier is a member of the Parhelion Trio, an all-female ensemble dedicated to presenting contemporary music for flute, clarinet, and piano to diverse audiences.
 The Parhelion Trio has presented programs at the M-Prize Competition, Concert Artist Guild Competition, the National Flute Convention, National Sawdust, the Metropolitan Museum of Art, Brooklyn Conservatory of Music, Mannes Institute and Festival for Contemporary Performance, Cornelia Street Cafe, Adelphi University, and St. Joseph’s College.

-Ms. Carrier is a winner of the National Flute Association Masterclass Competition, the La Primavera Symphony Orchestra Concerto Competition, and scholarships through the Bob Cole Conservatory Scholarship Competition.
-Ms. Carrier is also a recipient of the CSULB Dean’s List Award, University of Oregon Graduate Teaching Fellowship, and New York University Graduate Scholarship.
-Sarah Carrier holds an M.M. in Flute Performance from New York University, where she studied with flutist Robert Dick.
-She earned her B.M. in Flute Performance at the Bob Cole Conservatory at California State University, Long Beach, studying with John Barcellona.
-She has also performed in masterclasses for Jim Walker, Jill Felber, William Bennett, Denis Bouriakov, Louise di Tullio, Marina Piccinini, Paula Robison, Ransom Wilson, Keith Underwood, and Bart Feller.
-Sarah Carrier has served on the faculty at St. Joseph’s College in Brooklyn where she taught Music Appreciation and Postmodern Music.
-She completed her D.M.A. at CUNY Graduate Center where she studied with Robert Dick.
+Dr. Carrier is a winner of the National Flute Association Masterclass Competition, the La Primavera Symphony Orchestra Concerto Competition, and scholarships through the Bob Cole Conservatory Scholarship Competition.
+She is also a recipient of the CSULB Dean’s List Award, University of Oregon Graduate Teaching Fellowship, and New York University Graduate Scholarship.
+Sarah Carrier holds a Doctorate in Music Performance from The Graduate Center, CUNY where she studied with renowned contemporary flutist, composer, and inventor, Robert Dick.
+She earned a Master’s in Flute Performance from New York University (also studying with Robert Dick).
+Her Bachelor’s in Flute Performance was completed at the Bob Cole Conservatory at California State University, Long Beach, where she studied with flute pedagogue John Barcellona.
+She has also studied with and performed in masterclasses for internationally acclaimed soloists, film studio musicians, orchestral flutists, and improvisors including: Jim Walker, Jill Felber, William Bennett, Denis Bouriakov, Louise di Tullio, Marina Piccinini, Paula Robison, Ransom Wilson, Keith Underwood, Thomas Robertello, and Bart Feller.

 Awards and Achievements